 - an estimate of repair costs

 - termite detection.

 A building inspector would not normally check such things as:

-With strata scheme and company title properties, the building inspector will normally only inspect and assess the condition of the interior and immediate exterior of the unit you are thinking of buying.
+With strata scheme and company title properties, the building inspector will normally only inspect and assess the condition of the interior and immediate exterior of the unit.
 If you want the consultant to inspect other common property areas you will need to request a ‘special–purpose’ property report.

 Most properties will have minor defects such as blemishes, corrosion, cracking, weathering, general deterioration, and unevenness and physical damage to materials and finishes.
 If you want the consultant to report on minor defects and imperfections you will need to ask for a ‘special–purpose’ property report.

 Factors affecting the report